 We can also use TA to help us plan transactions, based on:

-- What we have to say: consider which ego state most matches what we have to say – but be prepared to shift if the reply implies a crossed transaction.
+- What we have to say: consider which ego state best matches what we have to say – but be prepared to shift if the reply implies a crossed transaction.

 - Our recipient: think about the recipient’s default ego state and then decide if communication in that ego state would be appropriate.
 It’s not always, but it may help to create some common ground.

-Remember that we’re in control of our ego states and we can pick one or switch to help our messages to be heard and understood.
+Remember that we’re in control of our ego states and we can pick one or switch to another, to help ensure our messages are heard and understood.

 Strokes and games